Sarah Palin’s Anti-New York Times Crusade Crashes and Burns

 Even as jurors continue to deliberate the case—which observers feared might be a significant blow against press freedom—U.S. District Court Judge Jed Rakoff announced that he would dismiss the lawsuit filed against the paper and its former editorial page editor James Bennet, who resigned in June 2020 amid internal backlash to another column.
 The lawsuit alleges that the Grey Lady intentionally tried to harm Palin in a 2017 piece entitled “America’s Lethal Politics.”

-“My job is to apply the law,” Rakoff said on Monday, noting that he anticipates an appeal in the case.
-“The law sets a very high standard for actual malice and in this case the Court finds that standard has not been met.”
+“My job is to apply the law,” Rakoff said on Monday.
+“The law sets a very high standard for actual malice and in this case, the Court finds that standard has not been met.”

+Since Palin is a public figure, Rakoff noted, the threshold to meet the burden of malice is significantly higher—and the former governor’s team did not successfully prove the standard.

+Rakoff said he would allow the jury to reach a verdict, as his decision will likely be appealed and the jury’s decision will help inform the appeals court.

-The column, signed by the Times editorial board, erroneously linked Palin’s political action committee and its rhetoric to the 2011 Arizona mass shooting that killed six people and severely injured then-Congresswoman Gabrielle Giffords.
+Despite his ruling, Rakoff was critical of the Times for the column, signed by the newspaper's editorial board, that erroneously linked Palin’s political action committee and its rhetoric to the 2011 Arizona mass shooting that killed six people and severely injured then-Congresswoman Gabrielle Giffords.

+“This is an example of very unfortunate editorializing on the part of the Times,” the judge said, adding that he was “not at all happy to make this decision” and rule in the newspaper’s favor.

 The dismissal does not exactly come as a shock—especially since Rakoff made a similar motion back in 2019 that was ultimately reversed by an appellant court.
 Even Palin attorney Shane Vogt admitted during opening statements last week that the suit was unlikely to succeed, thanks to decades-old protections for journalists offered in part by a precedent involving the Times: the 1964 New York Times v.
 Sullivan ruling that established the standard for defaming public figures.

+“Because the plaintiff here is a high profile public official and figure, proving that the newspaper’s errors were a lot more than an honest mistake was a high burden she could not meet, ” Gutterman said in a statement to The Daily Beast.
+“This is the type of case that shows exactly why we have the actual malice standard under the First Amendment.
+Public officials have to overcome a high burden for a reason.”

+“An editing mistake, though ‘unfortunate,’ as the judge noted, is not proof of actual malice.
+This case will likely live on through appeals,” he added.

-Jurors had to decide whether Bennet and the Times acted with “actual malice” when they used the disputed wording in the editorial, meaning that the former editor knew what he had written in the piece was false or that he published the piece with “reckless disregard” for the truth.
+Jurors, however, still have decide whether they believe Bennet and the Times acted with “actual malice” when they used the disputed wording in the editorial, meaning that the former editor knew what he had written in the piece was false or that he published the piece with “reckless disregard” for the truth.
 Palin’s lawyers argued Times editorial staff actively chose not to fact check the column’s claims and deliberately fed a narrative they knew to be false about the Republican.

 Despite the uphill battle, Palin lawyer Kenneth Turkel insisted to jurors during closing arguments on Friday that the Times was “keen on turning a blind eye” to the truth and did not seem to care about whether their editorial harmed the former Republican governor.
 Turkel also argued the Times has a history of slamming conservative politicians and did not care about defaming Palin because “she’s one of them.”